Ngairangbam Bijoy Singh

 Dr. Ngairangbam Bijoy Singh (born 1 March 1946 in Imphal) is a medical doctor and politician from Manipur, India.
 He studied medicine in Guwahati and urology in Manchester, UK.
-He was appointed director of the Regional Institute of Medical Sciences in June 1996.
+He was appointed director of the Regional Institute of Medical Sciences, Imphal in June 1996.
 In 2003, he became Vice-Chancellor of Manipur University.
-In 2007 he was elected to the Legislative Assembly of Manipur, as the Manipur People's Party candidate in the Khurai constituency.
+In 2007 he was elected to the Legislative Assembly of Manipur, as the Manipur People's Party candidate from the Khurai constituency.